Bevans

 In the 1859 electoral register John Knight, Thomas Bevan and Alfred Sturge were all registered at Hive House.
 Thomas Sturge continued in residence at Northfleet House until his death in 1866, when his estate went essentially entirely to George.
 Northfleet House was unoccupied in 1871, but Knight moved there when Hive House was demolished in 1872 to make room for more slurry backs.
 After Knight's death it was taken by Alfred Tolhurst.

 The first edition of the 1:2500 County Series Ordnance Survey map was surveyed in 1863-1864.
 It shows a substantial plant spread over both the Orme and Hive lands.
 In 1869 (presumably) we have the plan of the Orme House estate mentioned by Francis.
 The first impression of this is that it shows a small, early plant, dating from much earlier.
 However, it is marked "Copy Plan on Conveyance dated 30 September 1869".
-Conveyance plans have to accurately represent the property conveyed.
+Conveyance plans must accurately represent the property conveyed.
 The conveyance was from the estate of Thomas Sturge (deceased) to John Messer Knight.

 The plan needs to be compared with the earlier OS map.
 On the Shore, north of the road, it labels Orme House and its stables, a cooperage, "shop" and coal store on the dock, a set of five washmills with engine house, a set of three washmills and a dry mill with an engine house between.
 There is a chimney that could have served both engine houses.
 All these features are also on the OS map.
 There is also a compact L-shaped kiln bank wrapped around a set of drying flats, with a nearby square stack, not aligned with the kilns.
 Eight kilns are marked on the bank, but may only be a schematic representation.
 If correct, then they are at approximately 20 ft spacing, four being of no more than 10 ft diameter and four of 13 ft.
 These features do not appear on the 1864 map.

 To the south of the road, the differences are much greater.
 The map shows a 90 × 15 ft kiln bank which might have accommodated six 13 ft kilns.
 There may also be the remains of a two separate banks of six kilns now partially gone.
 There were adjacent drying flats and a long row of eight slurry backs running southward up the hill.
 In the plan, the kiln bank and drying flats have been removed and replaced with a much larger drying flat with its own stack.
-A new line of eight kilns have been set along the edge of Hive Lane, 20 ft apart.
+A new line of eight kilns has been set along the edge of Hive Lane, 20 ft apart.
 These are perhaps 13 or 14 ft kilns.
 There is a lone kiln further north.
 A further three large slurry backs have been added, nearly doubling the area.
 The plan also shows chalk quarries in the field south of Warwick Place and between the slurry backs and Hive Lane - both these areas were untouched on the map.

 All this confirms that the plan post-dates the map.
 The plan only shows detail in the Orme House tract.
 The area to the east of Hive Lane - the Hive House land - is marked "Land belonging to J. M. Knight Esq: in Occupation of Messrs Knight Bevan & Co."
 This was the land acquired in 1859 as mentioned above.
 The map shows this area containing at least 410 ft of 20 ft wide kiln bank in five blocks, with associated drying flats.
 This represents 20 relatively large kilns.
 There are quarries and washmills in the eastern part of the site and slurry backs in the western part.